A Dictionary of the English Language: In popular culture

-The compilation of Johnson's Dictionary was the main plot-line for an episode of Blackadder the Third where Edmund Blackadder (Rowan Atkinson), after confounding the scholar with a barrage of fabricated nonexistent words, tries to conceal the destruction of the dictionary's manuscript by his servant.
-Johnson had given his only manuscript to the Prince and was presumably destroyed by Blackadder's apprentice dogsbody Baldrick.
-The episode ends with Baldrick obliviously throwing the dictionary into the fire.
+The compilation of Johnson's Dictionary was the main plot-line for an episode of Blackadder the Third where Edmund Blackadder (Rowan Atkinson), after confounding the scholar with a barrage of fabricated nonexistent words, tries to conceal the destruction of the dictionary's manuscript.
+Johnson had given his only manuscript to the Prince and it was presumably destroyed by Blackadder's apprentice dogsbody Baldrick.
+The manuscript is later found intact, only for Johnson to discover he had forgotten to include the word "sausage".
+The episode ends with Baldrick throwing the dictionary into the fire.

 "Dr. Johnson's Great Dictionary" appears as a plot device in the 1944 Sherlock Holmes film, The Pearl of Death, starring Basil Rathbone and Nigel Bruce.

 At the end of Chapter 1 of Vanity Fair by William Makepeace Thackeray Becky Sharp disdainfully throws a copy of Johnson's Dictionary out the window.